be0vlk/owlculus/README.md

 - View notes and download evidence
 - Cannot edit data or run plugins
 - Cannot create cases or manage users

+## Browser Extension

+Owlculus includes a browser extension that enhances your OSINT workflow by allowing you to capture web pages and save them directly to your cases as evidence.

+### Features

+- Capture full HTML content of web pages
+- Automatic removal of scripts and sensitive data
+- Direct upload to Owlculus evidence storage
+- Case selection from available cases
+- Configurable API endpoint

+### Installation

+1. Open Chrome and navigate to `chrome://extensions/`
+2. Enable "Developer mode" in the top right
+3. Click "Load unpacked"
+4. Select the `extension` directory from the Owlculus repository

+### Configuration

+1. Click the extension icon and then "Open Settings"
+2. Configure your Owlculus API endpoint (e.g., `http://localhost:8000`)
+3. Login with your Owlculus credentials
+4. The extension will remember your authentication

+### Usage

+1. Navigate to any web page you want to capture
+2. Click the Owlculus extension icon
+3. Select a case from the dropdown
+4. Optionally modify the title and category
+5. Click "Capture Page"
+6. The page HTML will be uploaded as evidence to the selected case

+For more details, see the [extension's README](extension/README.md).